 Every company that took advantage of the PD27 will show a balance owing on their T4 Summary.
 This makes sense, if you held back some of the money owed to CRA it doesn't affect the employee T4s.
 The T4 Summary is the sum of the slips plus employer portions of CPP and EI.
 If that sum does not equal what CRA received you will show a balance owing.
-CRA will be using the PD27 report to offset an amounts owing.
-So for example if your T4 Summary says you owe $1000.00 and you have filed your PD27 showing how you held back $1000.00 then you should owe nothing.
+CRA will be using the PD27 report to offset any amounts owing.
+So, for example, if your T4 Summary says you owe $1000.00 and you have filed your PD27 showing how you held back $1000.00 then you should owe nothing.

 How do I fill in my PD27?

-CRA has published a guide for submitting your self identification form HERE
+CRA has published a guide for submitting your self-identification form HERE

 See the section on "Submitting your self-identification form."

 It is strongly encouraged by CRA that you file the PD27 (self-identification form) before year end.
-The self-identification form will allow CRA to reconcile your T4s and T4 summary with the amounts they have received.
+The self-identification form will allow CRA to reconcile your T4 summary with the amounts they have received.
 Failure to file this form could result in penalties from CRA.

 How to fill in the form